 - The need to refer potential accounting issues to the NAIC's Statutory Accounting Principles (E) Working Group for further consideration as a longer term project than what the Working Group is focused on currently.

-A revised draft of Model #630 is currently being developed to be completed in 2020.
+A revised draft of Model #630 is currently being developed to be finalized by the 2021 Spring National Meeting.

 Committees Active on This Topic

 Mortgage insurance: market structure, underwriting cycle and policy implications

 August 2013, Final Report

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com.